Evanescence: 2001–2004: Fallen and Anywhere but Home

-Most of Lee's writing on Fallen was inspired by an abusive relationship she was in.
-Lee and Moody had composed some of the songs on Fallen when they were 15 and 16.
-Lee later stated that the creation of the album largely consisted of her and Moody writing music separately and then adding to each other's work, due to tension and significant creative differences between them.
-After the album's completion, the touring lineup was hired: guitarist John LeCompt, drummer Rocky Gray, and bassist Will Boyd.

 Evanescence performed on radio shows and on the festival circuit for weeks in early 2003.
 They embarked on their first headlining tour from April to May in the US.
 In June 2003, they had to cancel shows in Germany due to Moody reportedly falling ill.
 That month, Evanescence accepted an offer from the video game company Nintendo to perform on the Nintendo Fusion Tour, which they headlined beginning on August 4, 2003.
-The album's second single "Going Under" was released on August 18, 2003; it peaked at number five on the US Modern Rock Tracks, 24 on the Active Rock chart, and number eight on the UK singles chart.
+The album's second single "Going Under" was released on August 18, 2003.
+It peaked at number five on the US Modern Rock Tracks, 24 on the Active Rock chart, and number eight on the UK singles chart.
+Lee recalled the rapid success after the album was released, with concerts going from club shows to arenas in two months.
 In an August 2003 interview, Moody said that Evanescence is "just Amy and I, and I want to keep it that way", adding that their process together is what works.
+In another interview with Rock Sound, he said that he would like tour drummer Rocky Gray to play on the next album but did not need the other tour players, LeCompt and Boyd.

 On October 22, 2003, Moody left the band during the European tour for Fallen, reportedly because of creative differences.
 Moody had called their management and informed them he was quitting.
 Lee got a call from their manager asking her to "beg [Moody] to stay", to which she said "that's exactly what he wants me to do" and expressed that if Moody was going to leave, the band "would appreciate it if he'd wait until the end of the tour.
 But if he can't, then go ahead and go."
+With his impromptu exit in the middle of tour, Lee improvised and had them play as a foursome to not cancel a show.
 In an interview, Lee said, "we'd gotten to a point that if something didn't change, we wouldn't have been able to make a second record."
 She said that by that point Moody "hated the band, he hated being on tour and his negativity made everyone around him miserable.
 He was trying to pull the whole ship down with him" and she would not let that happen.
 His exit was a relief because of tensions created within the band, which was at a "breaking point".
 "It was a really uncomfortable situation for everybody ... completely unstable and unhappy", she explained.
 "It was a scary time before he left because I knew something was going to happen and I didn't know what and I was afraid everything we worked for had the potential of going down the toilet."